 Most of us are well aware that vision tends to change with age.
 Over time, our eyes lose some of the focusing power that enabled them to compensate for the challenge of seeing clearly at short distances (a condition known as presbyopia, caused by the lens inside the eye becoming less flexible).
 Once it becomes too difficult to read a menu or a newspaper, most of us go to the eye doctor, or pick up a pair of readers from the pharmacy and go about our lives with newly corrected vision.
 But is that all we need?

 What many people do not realize is that our lighting needs also change dramatically as we get older.
 In fact, a fifty year old needs twice as much light as a thirty year old in order to see adequately at night!
 It turns out the tiny muscles that control the size of the pupil are responsible for letting in more light when it’s dark, and like any muscles, they get weaker with age.
 As this New York Times reporter puts it, even if you have fairly good vision in your fifties, “it’s as if your eyes were still young but you were wearing sunglasses at night.”
 And even if you’re not in the dark, you may not be getting adequate light for the detailed work you’re doing, so it’s important to adjust and strengthen your light source as needed.

-Let us know in the comments if you have any question about magnification or lighting.
-Or you can ask us over the phone at 888 444 7728 or in person at one of these upcoming shows:
+Let us know if you have any question about magnification or lighting.
+Email us at [email protected] or give us a call at 888 444 7728.